NISYSLAB/Emory-BMI-GSoC/README.md

 This GSoC aims to bring a unified experience for CONTROL-CORE users, accessing the environment through concore-editor, to create and run the studies visually.

-**Current Status:**
+**Current Status:** Although we currently have the concore-editor implementation which aims to be the front-end for concore, it has not been integrated with concore.
+Currently, the "Save" button allows saving a currently opened concore study back to its original location in the local filesystem where concore resides, when we use Chrome or Edge as the browser.

+Currently, there is an option "Server" that introduces several buttons (Build, Debug, Run, Clear, Stop, and Destroy).
+But these buttons don't do anything when clicked.

+**Expected Outcomes:**  We propose a similar integration (to that of the "Save" button in concore-editor) for all the concore methods (such as Build, Debug, Run, Clear, Stop, and Destroy).
+That will eliminate the need to use the commandline to invoke these methods, thus providing a browser-based integrated experience through concore-editor.

-**Expected Outcomes:** A complete integrated front-end for concore, with a seamless user experience through the visual concore-editor.
+A complete integrated front-end for concore, with a seamless user experience through the visual concore-editor.

 **Required Skills:** Javascript (including React) and Python.
 This is a front-end development project, and the contributors are expected to demonstrate their previous experience and potential to implement a front-end system with Javascript frameworks such as React.